cncf/tag-env-sustainability/governance/lead-proposal-process.md

 ### Process of nominations for TAG Chair and TL

 TAG Lead roles are open to all interested participants within the community.
-Depending on the needs of the community, as determined by the current TAG leadership team (Chairs and TLs), nominations may come from working group co-chairs, TAG co-chairs and/or tech leads and/or other community members.
+Depending on the needs of the community, as determined by the current TAG leadership team (Chairs and TLs), nominations may come from working group co-chairs, TAG co-chairs and/or tech leads and/or other community contributors.
 Each TAG is expected to define this for themselves.

 The TAG ENV leadership team is conducted of: